Easy Chocolate Shards/Bark

 Instructions

-- Take the edge of paper closest to you and roll over the chocolate, making sure that no chocolate is touching.
+- Lift the edge of the parchment closest to you and gently roll it over the chocolate, making sure the chocolate doesn’t touch itself as you roll.

 Notes